kheller18/data-structures-algorithms/questions/React.md

    + We can make use of `setCounter()` method for updating the state of count anywhere.
 In this example, we are using `setCounter()` inside the setCount function where various other things can also be done.
 The idea with the usage of hooks is that we will be able to keep our code more functional and avoid class-based components if they are not required.

 5. What are keys in React?
-   + A key is a special string attribute that needs to be included when using lists of elements.
+   + `Key`: a special string attribute that needs to be included when using lists of elements.
    ![render a list](../images/React/render_list.png)
    ```
    const ids = [1,2,3,4,5];